Inside Pyramids of Giza | Tombs, Temples & More

 Adjoining each pyramid is a mortuary temple, where priests worshipped the deceased pharaohs.
 Also called “funerary temples”, daily funerary rites were performed here and priests presented offerings of food and other items to the dead kings.

-Tips for Going Inside the Pyramids of Giza
+Tips for going inside the Pyramids of Giza

 • The passageways and galleries inside the pyramids are very narrow, so please reconsider going inside if you suffer from claustrophobia.

-• It takes about 30 minutes to complete a visit inside the Pyramids of Giza, and can take longer on crowded days.
+• It takes about 30 minutes to complete a visit inside the Pyramids of Giza and can take longer on crowded days.

 • Cameras are not allowed inside the pyramids, and you can leave them at the entrance with the guards.
 You will get a ticket to collect them after your visit.